-In early 2023, astronomers working with the Low Frequency Array (LOFAR) radio telescope reported detecting radiation from non-GSO satellites at observing frequencies 110–188 MHz and argued that the likely source of radiation was electronics onboard from satellites, well below the 10.7–12.7 GHz downlink frequency used by the satellite network.
-This radiation was composed of both broad- and narrow-band (bandwidth < 12.2 kHz) features, which varied between satellites at different orbital altitudes, indicating possible differences in satellite operations and/or hardware within the networ The spectral power flux densities of these features, as calculated from the observations, exceeded the thresholds for harmful interference to radio astronomy systems determined in Recommendation ITU-R RA.769-2 by orders of magnitude.
+In early 2023, astronomers working with the Low Frequency Array (LOFAR) radio telescope reported detecting electromagnetic radiation at observing frequencies 110–188 MHz and argued that the likely source of radiation was electronics onboard from satellites.
+These measured electromagnetic signals were composed of both broad- and narrow-band (bandwidth < 12.2 kHz) features, which varied between satellites.
+The spectral power flux densities of these measured electromagnetic signals, as calculated from the authors’ observations and assumptions, exceeded the thresholds for radio astronomy systems determined in Recommendation ITU-R RA.769-2 by orders of magnitude.

-This discovery presented a novel challenge, because although the unintended electromagnetic radiation (UEMR) exceeded established harmful interference thresholds at the radio telescope, the ITU-R only regulates emissions that are intentionally used for radiocommunication services.
-It is in the best interests of both the radio astronomy and fixed/mobile satellite services to better characterize the phenomenon and explore means of mitigation.
-Radio astronomers are presently most interested in very sensitive observations in the 50 – 200 MHz range for studying the Epoch of Reionization; hence, this range is the most important place for satellite operators of large constellations to understand their UEMR emissions when designing and testing their satellite systems.
+This detection of unintended electromagnetic radiation (UEMR) presents a novel challenge.
+Although the UEMR may exceed established harmful interference thresholds at the radio telescope, the ITU-R only regulates emissions that are intentionally used for radiocommunication services.
+It is in the best interests of both radio astronomy and space-based services to better characterize the phenomenon, identify the sources, and explore means of mitigation.
+Radio astronomers are presently most interested in very sensitive observations in the VHF range for studying the Epoch of Reionization; given the propagation distances in this range, these are the most important frequencies for space-based services providers—including operators of large satellite constellations—to understand UEMR when designing and testing systems.

-Typical sources of UEMR noise can be broadly categorized as switching power components (can impact 100 kHZ up to 100 MHz), signal and compute nodes (higher speed switching nodes may generate interference in the 10s of MHz up to GHz range), and RF subsystems (out-of-band spurious emissions from intended transmissions, including harmonics).
-Mitigation strategies can be broken down into three general categories: 1) Hardware design decisions; 2) Software modifications; and 3) Operational adjustments.
-Hardware design decisions would specifically include ensuring good, printed circuit board assembly (PCBA) level filtering of power and signal paths, adjustment of switching frequencies to avoid RAS bands, good shielding of harnesses, integrated circuits, and PCBA enclosures.
-Software modifications would consider operational set points of power systems or switching frequencies above.
-Operation adjustment could be by disabling major sources of interference during transit over radio astronomy sites, requiring identification of the primary contributors of UEMR per unit/subassembly.
+Typical sources of UEMR noise can be broadly categorized as switching power components (can impact 100 kHZ up to 100 MHz) or signal and compute nodes (higher speed switching nodes may generate interference in the 10s of MHz up to GHz range).
+Possible mitigation strategies can include hardware design decisions and software modifications.
+Hardware design decisions specifically include ensuring good, printed circuit board assembly (PCBA)-level filtering of power and signal paths, switching frequencies to avoid RAS bands, and good shielding of harnesses, integrated circuits, and PCBA enclosures.
+Software modifications could consider operational set points of power systems or switching frequencies.
 There is no one-size-fits-all solution, but a combination of these mitigations may be deployed to minimize the impact.
 It is imperative for astronomers to identify the key low frequency bands of interest and geographic locations of facilities conducting these observations for mitigations to be successful.
-In at least one case, upon scientific reporting of the discovery of UEMR led a satellite company to identify the source and begin designing mitigations.

-Mitigation strategies developed during design of satellite systems should be paired with ground (anechoic chamber) and in-orbit measurements to verify success.
-At present the 50 – 200 MHz range is of highest interest to radio astronomers.
+Mitigation strategies developed during design of satellite systems may be paired with ground (anechoic chamber) and in-orbit measurements to verify success.